GSA/open-gsa-redesign/pages/oss-implementation.md

 #### Scanning code for public release
 As good IT project management and development practice, project teams should be conducting regular code reviews.
 This should be done in coordination with the contractor teams.
 One easier way to do this is for all project members to be included in the VCS (Version Control System) and to schedule regular code reviews.
 This should not be done at the end of a contract, rather should be done through every development/release cycle.

 Furthermore, the project team should be working with the IT security office to conduct regular code scans.
 The CTO team works regularly with security and is creating two scripts ([#1](https://github.com/GSA/codeinventory-github) and [#2](https://github.com/GSA/codeinventory)) that project teams can use to scan their code.
-These scans are different than thos done by IS as they are specific to the code to be released.
+These scans are different than those done by security, as they are specific to the code to be released.
 The scripts scan all files for sensitive content.

 As with all of these open sourcing tasks, one approach would be to work on open sourcing closed source code on a project by project basis.
 This could be as an update is planned, as vendors transition, etc.  Eventually all projects would become open sourced.

 #### Start with moving to public repositories
 Project teams should consider using moving to public repositories on GitHub.
 GSA has an approved agency acount and teams should use the [GitHub GSA organization](https://github.com/GSA) to post code.
-Teams can use private repositories but the cost money and the team would be responsible for any applicable costs associated with private repos.
+Teams can use private repositories but they cost money and the team would be responsible for any applicable costs associated with those.

 The team may need to work in private until the code is ready to move to the public repo.
 This means that all code should be reviewed and scanned appropriately.
 As mentioned previously, one logical approach is to do this on a project by project basis, meaning as an update/enhancement is planned or vendors transition.

 #### Licensing

 This still needs to be vetted with GSA Legal but the assumption here is that we are releasing all of our custom code for others to see and contribute.
-In most cases, this means that our code releases will fall under one of two licenses, MIT or GPL licenses.
+In most cases, this means that our code releases will fall under one of two licenses: MIT or GPL.
 Without representing GSA Legal or giving advice, it is suggested that you work with the CTO team as a conduit to GSA Legal on what is permissible for licensing.

 [Opensource.com](https://opensource.com/law/13/1/which-open-source-software-license-should-i-use) offers a good discussion on licensing.
 But again, this is a topic that will be worked out over the next couple months for all GSA code.

 #### Feedback

 Feedback is encouraged through this [site's GitHub repository issues page](https://github.com/GSA/open-gsa-redesign/issues).
 In the title of the issue, denote that it is OSS related to call attention to it from the appropriate CTO team members.
+To suggest multiple changes, you may also submit a pull request.